A Challenge To Coaches In The Wake of Another Tragedy

 Our Voice, Platform Must Be Used

 As coaches, we decided to apply and take our position and the platform that came with it.
 We knew our voices would be heard and actions examined at all times.
 Our athletes didn’t decide to have a platform, it was given to them.
 We live in a day and age where the sports culture has power, a lot of power.
-Each time I see an article that questions why we care about what a professional athlete has to say I think to myself it’s because we, as a society, have given them this voice and power by placing them on such high pedestals.
+Each time I see an article that questions why we care about what an NBA, NFL, NHL, or MLB player has to say I think to myself it’s because we, as a society, have given them this voice and power by placing them on such high pedestals.

 It’s not just professional athletes who can be heard though.
 College, high school, and middle school athletes all have a voice as well.
 The platform is given to them on a smaller scale, but the platform still exists.
 Look in the stands and you’ll see people who have come to watch them play.
 Fellow students, parents and community members share and comment on social media posts about the wins and losses, news reporters write about, take pictures of, and create videos for their audiences to see.
 People pay attention to athletes no matter how big or small the school.

 Our athletes need to know that they have the power to help shape the attitudes of their classmates, teammates, school and community, just as we, as coaches, have the power to help shape the minds and attitudes of our athletes.
-My challenge to all coaches is to show your athletes how to be a positive influence with the platform and voice they’ve been given.
+It’s our job as coaches to show them how to be influential with the platform and voice they’ve been given.

 Ways to Empower Your Athletes To Be Influencers